 Titanium is a chemical element with symbol Ti and atomic number 22.
 It is a lustrous transition metal with a silver metal color, low density, and high strength.
 While titanium is resistant to corrosion, it cannot be used as a single unbound molecule to make a 100% titanium metal dental implant, thus 100% of titanium dental implants are alloys which include nickel, (Ni), a corrosive and known metal allergen.

-Initially, zirconia dental implants became highly sought after by heath-conscientious patients and biological dentists alike for their metal-free and biocompatible properties, in addition to their exceptional tooth-like esthetics.
+Initially, zirconia dental implants became highly sought after by heath-conscientious patients and biological dentists alike for their metal-free and biocompatible properties, in addition to their exceptional tooth-like aesthetics.

-Titanium Implants – Sub-optimal Cosmetic Results in the Esthetic Smile Zone
+Titanium Implants – Sub-optimal Cosmetic Results in the Aesthetic Smile Zone

 Titanium Implant Risks: Corrosion – Metal Particle Displacement – Allergic Reactions